Buying a property requires a huge financial commitment, and for most of us, it’ll be one of the biggest assets we’ll own.

 Below are some factors to consider before deciding which is the better option for you:

 1) Intention to shift or upgrade your property in the future

-As the sum assured of the MRTA reduces, if in the future you intend to change property, the sum assured of the MRTA plan may not be enough to cover the loan of the new property, leaving you with a shortfall.
+As the sum assured of the MRTA reduces, if in the future, you intend to change property, the sum assured of the MRTA plan may not be enough to cover the loan of the new property, leaving you with a shortfall.

-2) Premiums of both plans
+2) Premiums of both types of plans

 3) Other financial responsibilities and liabilities